AmpliconSuite/AmpliconReconstructorOM/README.md

 - [GBM39 OM data](https://submit.ncbi.nlm.nih.gov/subs/supfiles/SUB6698144/overview) (.cmap file)

 You may either generate an AA breakpoint graph from the WGS data yourself (see [PrepareAA](https://github.com/jluebeck/PrepareAA) for details) or we also provide the pre-generated GBM39 AA breakpoint graph file in the AR data repo (AmpliconReconstructor/test_files/ if you do not want to try running AA yourself.
+The following example below, starting from the pre-generated input data should run on a standard desktop in less than 10-15 minutes.

 An example .yaml file is provided in the test_files directory.
 By default AR will not produce CycleViz images unless either the `CV_SRC` bash variable is set (CycleViz installation) or `--CV_path /path/to/CycleViz/` is specified.